UCF-Victoria-Tran/Cybersecurity-Assessment-Tool/README.md

 - **Report Generation**: Generates detailed security report based on user input via a questionnare and network scan.
 - **Gemini API Integration**: Uses Gemini API to provide evaluations and recommendations.
 - **Data Persistence**: Stores reports and user data securely in a PostgreSQL database.
-- **Intuitive UI/UX**: A response and user-friendly interface built with Angular.
+- **Intuitive UI/UX**: A response and user-friendly interface built with Jquery/JavaScript.

 ## Technologies Used
 **Frontend**